Skip to Content

 • Keep new and unfamiliar items in the house out of reach.

 • Clean places where your GSD has urine marked to remove the smell and prevent your dog from remarking them.
-Use an enzymatic cleaner such as Rocco & Roxie from Amazon.
+Use an enzymatic cleaner such as Rocco & Roxie.
 I like this one as you can use it on any surface.

 • Help your German Shepherd become friends with new persons or dogs in the house.